1974 COLD CASE MURDER OF LISA THOMAS IN ROCKLAND

 midst of interviewing Cottingham about the McGraw murder.

-Cottingham confirmed in an off
+Cottingham confirmed in an off-the-record (no Miranda Rights

 interview with Fitzgerald the claim he made in a text to Vronsky